Learning Objectives:

 OpenMDAO is an open-source optimization framework and a platform for building new analysis tools with analytic derivatives.
-DAFoam is coupled with OpenMDAO to perform MDO.
+OpenMDAO is developed by NASA and is open source on GitHub (repo and docs).
+DAFoam is integrated with OpenMDAO to perform high-fidelity MDO.
 To understand the basic of OpenMDAO, the following tutorial is presented.

 class ImplicitEqn(om.ImplicitComponent):